icy/docker/doc/README.redis.md

 `REDIS_APPENDONLY` should be `yes` so that `redis` data (`/redis/`) can be mounted on another container.

+When `redis` daemon starts, it will try to find configuration from `/redis`/ directory.
+If the file (`/redis/redis-2.8.conf`) is found, it will be used.
+Otherwise, default settings will be copied from the default file (located at `/etc/redis-2.8.conf`) and a new file `/redis/redis-2.8.conf` is created.

 ## Build instruction

 It's easy.